Homotopy Theory for Ordered Simplicial Complexes: Right Transferring the Model Structure from to

+We show the statement for $m =2$ and the same argument immediately generalizes to all $m \geq2$.
 Let $x\in |\Sd^2\Delta[n]|$; we can consider the geometric realization of the (subdivided) standard simplex and the horn to be embedded in Euclidean space.
 We take the deformation retraction as following the linear path formed by projection to one of the coordinates, starting from $x$.
 Explicitly, in $\mathbb{R}^m$, let $p_x$ be the point of intersection of the parallel line to $|\Sd^2\Lambda^k[n]|$ by projecting to the $k$th horn, and the deformation retraction from $|\Sd^2\Delta[n]|$ to $|\Sd^2\Lambda^k[n]|$ is given by $h_t(x)= (p_x-x)t+x$, for $t \in [0,1]$.
 For an example on $\Delta[2]$ see Figure \ref{89}.

 By the second subdivision, any nondegenerate simplex in $\Sd^2\Delta[n]$ is the face of an $n$-simplex or is itself one, so we can restrict our attention to these.
 The quotient boundary relation $\sim$ can identify simplices of $\Sd^2\Lambda^k[n]$ only, so no vertices in $\Sd^2\Delta[n]\backslash\Sd^2\Lambda^k[n]$ are identified.
 Thus, $n$-simplices in $\Sd^2\Delta[n]$ without multiple vertices on $\Sd^2\Lambda^k[n]$ must remain nondegenerate after quotienting; call these simplices unaffected.
 An illustration of an example of these simplices is shown for $n = 2$ in Figure 2.
 Note that the unaffected simplices form a connected component in $\Sd^2\Delta[n]$, and that due to the second subdivision, any vertex on $\Sd^2\Lambda^k[n]$ is within one 1-simplex away from the vertex of an unaffected simplex.